liquid-phynix/liquid-phynix.github.com/_posts/2013-03-23-search-for-slp.md

 ## With templates

 We can make the above code look a little nicer, and we can automate the code generation for arbitrary legth SLP's by using a very simple case of template metaprogramming.
-I added a preprocessor flag, LENGTH, that supplied the length of the SLP's, if you omit it from the compilation command it defaults to <span>\( 14 \)</span>.
+I added a preprocessor flag, LENGTH, that supplies the length of the SLP's, if you omit it from the compilation command it defaults to <span>\( 14 \)</span>.

 {% highlight c++ linenos %}
 #include <iostream>